kuttim/react-full-stack-sample/README.md

     * `DELETE /users/:id`: Deletes the user with the specified id.
     * `PUT /users/:id`: Replace (update) the data of the user with the specified id using the data in the request body.
 * In order to show how to store data on the server that is not exposed to the clients we're using `UserDto` (`models/dtos/UserDto.ts`) objects to represent data that is sent to client.
 In our sample these hide the `password` field.
-* For the frontend there exists a `Routes.ts` file which simplifies the definition of routes as the `App` component (`components/App/App.tsx`) will automatically create a `BrowserRouter` based on the configure routes.
+* For the frontend there exists a `Routes.ts` file which simplifies the definition of routes as the `App` component (`components/App/App.tsx`) will automatically create a `BrowserRouter` based on the configured routes.
 * The `Home` component (`components/Home/Home.tsx`) contains a simple button in order to show how to add routing and redirects to event handlers.
 This button will redirect to the `/users` page which renders the `UserList` component (`components/UserList/UserList.tsx`).
 * Ultimately the `UserList` component will either display a list of all users, fetched from the API, or display information about a single user, depending on the request parameters as its route is defined as `/users/:id?`.
 This component shows you how to read certain using the React Router functions.